ReachableCEO/ReachableCEOFulltimeResume/ancillary-support-files/CharlesNWybleCandidateInfo.md

+# Charles N Wyble

+## Introduction

 Hello,

-Thank you for writing me in regards to this opportunity.

 I apologize for the form letter response.

-I receive a high volume of recruiter emails every day and I've found this letter to be the most efficient way to handle the high volume of emails and reduce back and forth emails/calls.
+I receive a high volume of recruiter emails every day and I've found this letter to be the most efficient way to handle the high volume of emails and reduce back and forth emails/texts/calls.

+If you have any questions/comments/concerns not covered by this document, please let me know via e-mail and I'm happy to address them!

+If you ask me something answered in this document, I will not respond and will not move forward with the opportunity, so please read it in detail!

-Re: share my ID:
+## Re: share my ID over email

-I WILL NOT share my (full or redacted) photo ID over email or any other electronic written communication.
+I WILL NOT share my (full or redacted) photo ID over email or any other electronic written
+communication.
 If that is "required" then I have no interest in moving forward with this opportunity.

 I am happy to get on a teams/zoom/google meet etc call and show my ID.

-Re: professional references:
+## Re: professional references

-I am happy to provide professional references once an interview is scheduled with the end client/customer/hiring manager/team.
+I am happy to provide professional references once an interview with the end client/customer/hiring manager/team has been scheduled.
 I will NOT provide references up front.
 If that is "required" then I have no interest in moving forward with this opportunity.

+## Re: relocation

-Re relocation (if the role is not based in Austin TX or Raleigh NC I will need to re-locate):
+if the role is not based in **Austin TX** or **Raleigh NC** I will need to re-locate

 | Question                                  | Answer |
 |-------------------------------------------|--------|